forestgrape/coronavirus/covid19.md

 "We systematically searched PubMed, Google Scholar, medRxiv, and bioRxiv (last retrieval October 1st, 2020) for comparative studies of alternative specimen types [saliva, oropharyngeal (OP), and nasal (NS) swabs] versus NP swabs for SARS-CoV-2 diagnosis using nucleic acid amplification testing (NAAT)." => "From 1,253 unique citations, we identified 25 saliva, 11 NS, 6 OP, and 4 OP/NS studies meeting 15 inclusion criteria."
 ##### Findings
 The results from the different studies/data aggregated by feature are summarized to a figure which shows % positive alternate specimens, % positive NP specimens and (if available) % specimens where both NP and alternate are positive.
-Selected aggregated results, the complete list is found in Figure 2 in the paper.
+Selected aggregated results, the complete list is found in Figure 2 in the paper

+> Note: Sensitivity values should be taken as a score and *not* as detection rates in percentages since diagnosis by upper respiratory specimens alone is not possible.

 * Overall salvia they conclude a detection rate of 88% for salvia and 94% for NPS //both detection rates are likely much lower see Limitations
 * Cough or deep  throat salvia have a detection rate of 94% while NPS have 89%.
 * Asymptomatic patients have a detection rate of 87% in salvia and 73% in NPS
 * Symptomatic Patients have a detection rate of 88% in salvia and 96% in NPS
-##### Limitations
-To my checking for some studies NPS are taken as a reference method and assigned a sensitivity of 100% [to confirm and check].
-Therefore the detection rates should be interpreted as relative numbers comparing NPS and alternate specimens and not as absolute detection rates.

 #### Summarized Review daSilva
 Medeiros da Silva, R. C., Nogueira Marinho, L. C., de Araújo Silva, D. N., Costa de Lima, K., Pirih, F. Q., & Luz de Aquino Martins, A. R. (2020). **Saliva as a possible tool for the SARS-CoV-2 detection: A review.** Travel medicine and infectious disease, 38, 101920.